insight-icon/terragrunt-aws-icon/README.md

 		- `account.tfvars`
 		- `region.tfvars`
 	- Two files have examples that you can remove the `.example` file ending to get started
+	- If you would like to get prompted for the inputs, run `cookiecutter .` and the files will be created for you.

 	> ### Make sure you choose the right network in the `global.yaml` file.
 6. ##### Register node